 I knew too much now to go back.
 Quickly, I realized how the effect of alcohol did nothing to help me or enhance my enjoyment.
 I just felt physically worse.
 Just a sore head and tired and hungry afterward.
 That was the last drink I’ve had and will have.
 Just as I don’t drink motor oil or gasoline or sniff glue because it’s horrible and would kill me, I know alcohol is the same.
 It’s a sneaky killer because so many in our world still don’t believe it would ever kill them.

 Thank you Annie for all the hard work you did researching the truth about alcohol and sharing it with us!
 Because of you, I am now free in so many ways!
 I’m freed from addiction!
 I’m exercising again, but in ways that I enjoy.
 Not because I have to – but because I feel good when I do.
 I have led a very interesting and eventful life at the core of which was always my desire to find the truth and be free and happy.

 I was involved with 2 Christian cults; married three times–two were to abusive men; worked as a corrections officer in a men’s prison for 5 years.
-I worked with the destitute in South Africa for 6 years where my only son was born.
+Next came working with the destitute in South Africa for 6 years where my only son was born.
 I had to flee the country with him.
 I put myself through college while being a single mother; got off welfare and became a social worker; overcame bulimia and anorexia; and now freed from addiction too!

 For many years I have had the desire to help others and be a motivational speaker.
 In recent years, alcohol had taken away any desire to fulfill my purpose in life.
 Now, thanks to you – I have it back in full force!